mistyreed63849/Graph-LLM/README.md

 ```
 ## Get Start

-Train and evaluate the model with default settings on graph reasoning datasets:
+Train and evaluate the model with default settings on graph reasoning datasets on GPU 0:

 1. Substructure Counting
 ```markdown